ravi-bala13/faballey-clone/README.md

 ## Features

-- Login and Sign up using Mobile OTP
+- Login and Sign up
 - Carousel & Search Results
 - Sorting on product Page
 - Add to cart